Plateau: North America

 A large plateau in North America is the Colorado Plateau, which covers about 337000 km2 in Colorado, Arizona, New Mexico, and Utah.

-In northern Arizona and southern Utah the Colorado Plateau is bisected by the Colorado River and the Grand Canyon.
-This came to be over 10 million years ago, a river was already there, though not necessarily on exactly the same course.
+In northern Arizona and southern Utah the Colorado Plateau is bisected by the Grand Canyon of the Colorado River.
+This came to be over 10 million years ago - the river was already there, though not necessarily on exactly the same course.
 Then, subterranean geological forces caused the land in that part of North America to gradually rise by about a centimeter per year for millions of years.
 An unusual balance occurred: the river that would become the Colorado River was able to erode into the crust of the Earth at a nearly equal rate to the uplift of the plateau.
 Now, millions of years later, the North Rim of the Grand Canyon is at an elevation of about 2450 m above sea level, and the South Rim of the Grand Canyon is about 2150 m above sea level.
 At its deepest, the Colorado River is about 1830 m below the level of the North Rim.

 Another high-altitude plateau in North America is the Mexican Plateau.
 With an area of 601882 km2 and average height of 1,825 metres, it is the home of more than 70 million people.

 Oceania

 The Western Plateau, part of the Australian Shield, is an ancient craton covering much of the continent's southwest, an area of some 700,000 square kilometres.
 It has an average elevation between 305 and 460 metres.

-The North Island Volcanic Plateau is an area of high land occupying much of the centre of the North Island of New Zealand, with volcanoes, lava plateaus, and crater lakes, the most notable of which is the country's largest lake, Lake Taupo.
+The North Island Volcanic Plateau is an area of high land occupying much of the centre of the North Island of New Zealand, with volcanoes, lava plateaus, and crater lakes, the most notable of which is the country's largest lake, Lake Taupō.
 The plateau stretches approximately 100 km east to west and 130 km north to south.
 The majority of the plateau is more than 600 metres above sea level.

+The Northern Tablelands are the largest highland area in Australia, covering approximately 18,197 square kilometres.
+There are widespread high points over 1,000 metres including The Brothers (1,508m), Ben Lomond (1,505m), Mount Rumbee (1,503m), Point Lookout (1,564m), Campoompeta (1,510m), Mount Spirabo (1,492m), Mount Mitchell (1,475m), Chandler's Peak (1,471m), Mount Grundy (1,462m), Mount Bajimba (1,448 m) and the highest point at Round Mountain is 1,584 metres above sea level.
+The now closed railway station at Ben Lomond, was the highest railway station in Australia.
+Apart from Antarctica it is the most extensive highland region in the Southern Hemisphere with an average elevation of over 1,000 metres.